SAS Tokens for SharePoint Scenarios

 Monitoring checklist

-- Track SharePoint updates and Key Vault writes for auditing.
+• Track SharePoint updates and token replacement events for auditing.

 | where ResourceType == "STORAGEACCOUNTS"